ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 described in {{definition}}.

-If the Leader responds to a collect request with an "unrecognizedTask" error, the Collector MAY retry its collect request after waiting for a duration. header.
+If the Leader responds to a collect request with an "unrecognizedTask" error, the Collector MAY retry its collect request after waiting an appropriate amount of time.

 # Security Considerations

+The Taskbind extension has the same security and privacy considerations as the core DAP protocol.
+In addition, successful execution of a DAP task implies agreement on the task configuration.
+This is providing by binding the parameters to the task ID, which in turn is bound to each report uploaded for a task.
+Furthermore, inclusion of the Taskbind extension in the report share means Aggregators that do not implement this extension will reject the report as required by ({{Section 4.5.1.4 of !DAP}}).

-This document has the same security and privacy considerations as the core DAP specification.
-In particular, for privacy we consider the Author to be under control of the adversary.
+The task provisioning mechanism in {{taskprov}} extends the threat model of DAP by including a new logical role, called the Author.
+The Author is responsible for configuring Clients prior to task execution.
+For privacy we consider the Author to be under control of the adversary.
 It is therefore incumbent on protocol participants to verify the privacy parameters of a task before opting in.

-In addition, the Taskprov extension is designed to maintain robustness even when the Author misbehaves, or is merely misconfigured.
-In particular, if the Clients and Aggregators have an inconsistent view of the the task configuration, then aggregation of reports will fail.
-This is guaranteed by the binding of the task ID (derived from the task configuration) to report shares provided by HPKE encryption.
-Furthermore, the presence of `taskprov` extension type in the report share means Aggregators that do not recognize the Taskprov extension will abort with `invalidMessage`, as described in ({{Section 4.4.3 of !DAP}}).
-This prevents a malicious Author from provisioning a modified task to each party with other means, which can lead to compromised privacy guarantee in aggregate result.

-> OPEN ISSUE: What if the Collector and Aggregators don't agree on the task
-> configuration?
-Decryption should fail.

-A malicious coalition of Clients might attempt to pollute an Aggregator's long-term storage by uploading reports for many (thousands or perhaps millions) of distinct tasks.
+Another risk is that a malicious coalition of Clients might attempt to pollute an Aggregator's long-term storage by uploading reports for many (thousands or perhaps millions) of distinct tasks.
 While this does not directly impact tasks used by honest Clients, it does present a Denial-of-Service risk for the Aggregators themselves.

-> TODO: Suggest mitigations for this.
-Perhaps the Aggregators need to keep track
-> of how many tasks in total they are opted in to?
+This can be mitigated by limiting the rate at which new tasks or configured.
+In addition, deployments SHOULD arrange for the Author to digitally sign the task configuration so that Clients cannot forge task creation.

 # Operational Considerations

+The Taskbind extension does not introduce any new operational considerations for DAP.

-The taskprov extension is designed so that the Aggregators do not need to store individual task configurations long-term.
-Because the task configuration is advertised in each request in the upload, aggregation, and colletion protocols, the process of opting-in and deriving the task ID and VDAF verify key can be re-run on the fly for each request.
+The task provisioning mechanism in {{taskprov}} is designed so that the Aggregators do not need to store individual task configurations long-term.
+Because the task configuration is advertised in each request in the upload, aggregation, and collection protocols, the process of opting-in and deriving the task ID and VDAF verify key can be re-run on the fly for each request.
 This is useful if a large number of concurrent tasks are expected.
 Once an Aggregator has opted-in to a task, the expectation is that the task is supported until it expires.
 In particular, Aggregators that operate in this manner MUST NOT opt out once they have opted in.

 # IANA Considerations